DevGustavo21/DevGustavo21/README.md

 - 👋 Hi, I’m @DevGustavo21!
-- 👀 I’m interested in working as Frontend Developer.
+- 👀 I’m interested in working as Wordpress / Frontend Developer.
 - 📫 How to reach me: gustavomejiafuentes2111@gmail.com.

 <!---